easyuc/EasyUC/uc-dsl/prelude/README.md

 The files `UCEncoding.ec` and `UCUniv.ec` are symbolic links to those files in `../Common`.

-The file `UCCore.ec` is a stripped-down and more abstract version of `../common/UCCore.ec`, in which `port` is an abstract type.
+The file `UCBasicTypes.ec` is a more abstract version of `../common/UCBasicTypes.ec`, in which `port` is an abstract type.